imndb/power-outage/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'ch.be.datahackdays2025.power-outage' is invalid and this project uses 'ch.be.datahackdays2025.power_outage' instead.

 # Getting Started

 ### Reference Documentation